 The major limitation of our study was its retrospective nature, meaning that some data could have been missed due to missing documentation.
 Additionally, our small cohort size, which may not be representative of the whole population and relatively short follow-up duration.
 Some subjects with raised troponin, we suspect had at least some form of stable pre-existing asymptomatic background coronary artery disease.

 Our data suggest that in a mixed population, many persons will have increased troponin concentrations, without overt cardiac disease being present or manifest.
 While troponin is cardiac-specific, it is not ACS-specific, and any significant illness may cause a rise in troponin due to severe stress caused by the acute non-cardiac clinical event may result in a minor leakage of myocardial markers.
 This troponin elevation in non-cardiac conditions still carries a significant outcome on prognosis.
 Elevated cardiac troponin levels can be present among several non-cardiac situations including; infection, sepsis, kidney, pulmonary, neurological, and critically ill patients without evidence of myocardial ischemia.
-The stroke and mortality rates of troponin-positive patients is significantly higher compared with troponin-negative patients.
+The stroke and mortality rates of troponin-positive patients are significantly higher compared with troponin-negative patients.
 Even minor elevations are specific for myocardial injury.
+We can suggest a new cut off level of TnT-HS > 30 ng/l to have increased risk of MACCE within 180 days in non-cardiac conditions.
 However, every elevated troponin level in the non-cardiac patient should not be rigorously scrutinized or treated as a myocardial infarction.

 We recommend further prospective, preferably multicenter large population studies to clarify the implications various medical disorders have on cardiac biomarkers, cardiovascular events and mortality.